mayasharma2110/Name-the-element/README.md

 * Responsive on mobile, tablet and laptop size devices.

+* Add to here when complete.

 ### Features Left to Implement

 * It would be nice to have a larger number of question options for the quiz.

 * This concept could also be expanded to include quizzes for other subjects of interest such as biology and physics.

+* If the site had a user sign in capabilities and stored data on users of the quiz this could allow the user to track their progress and also compare to others.

 ## Technologies Used